Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Introduction

 \section{Introduction}

-The problem of online bipartite matching introduced by \cite{kvv}, and its various generalizations such as the problem of online assortment optimization~\citep{negin}, online budgeted allocations or AdWords~\citep{msvv} and others (see \cite{survey}), have played an important role in shaping the theory and practice of resource allocation in dynamic environments.
-Driven by applications such as internet advertising, personalized recommendations, crowdsourcing etc., there is a wealth of work focused on understanding algorithms for online allocation of resources that can only be used once.
-Emerging applications in sharing economies, data centers, and make-to-order services, has prompted a surge of interest in understanding online resource allocation when resources are reusable, i.e., \emph{each unit of a resource may be used multiple times}~\citep{dickerson, RST18, reuse}.
+The problem of online bipartite matching~ \citep{kvv}, and its various generalizations such as online assortment optimization~\citep{negin}, online budgeted allocations or Adwords~\citep{msvv} and others (see \cite{survey}), have played an important role in shaping the theory and practice of resource allocation in dynamic environments.
+Driven by applications such as internet advertising, personalized recommendations, crowdsourcing etc., these settings focus on online allocation of non-reusable resources, where resources can only be used once.
+Emerging applications in sharing economies, data centers, and make-to-order services, has prompted a surge of interest in understanding online allocation of resources that are reusable, i.e., \emph{resources that may be used/allocated multiple times}~\citep{dickerson, RST18, reuse}.